MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/transmit-and-receive-queues.md

 ## Polling model

+The NetAdapter data path is a polling model, and the polling operation on one packet queue is completely independent of other queues.
+The polling model is implemented by calling the client driver's queue advance callbacks, as shown in the following figure:

 ![Polling Flow](images/polling.png)

-The NetAdapter data path is a polling model, and the polling operation on one packet queue is completely  This polling model is implemented by calling the client driver's queue advance callbacks.
 For code examples, see [*EVT_TXQUEUE_ADVANCE*](https://docs.microsoft.com/windows-hardware/drivers/ddi/content/nettxqueue/nc-nettxqueue-evt_txqueue_advance) and [*EVT_RXQUEUE_ADVANCE*](https://docs.microsoft.com/windows-hardware/drivers/ddi/content/netrxqueue/nc-netrxqueue-evt_rxqueue_advance).

-The sequence of polling operation is as following:
+The sequence of a polling operation is as follows:

 1. The OS gives buffers to the client driver
 2. The client driver pro